shelomohkhual/Biblichor/aws_deployment_v4.md

 bundle install
 ```

-We're need to edit the Capfile and add the following line:
+We're need to edit the Capfile and add the following line at the bottom:

 ```ruby
 require 'capistrano/sidekiq'